MathiasThor/CPG-RBFN-framework/README.md

 - Python 3.7.7
 - ROS melodic

+_Note: **The Vortex physics engine** requires a license (which is free for researchers).
+Alternatively, you can use the **Newton physics engine**, but for that, we cannot guarantee successful behaviors.
+Especially, the wall climbing behavior does not work well with the **Newton physics engine**._

 ## Code overview
 The following explains the content of the six main directories:
 - **data**: Contains data from running the simulation and PI^BB algorithm _(both data used in the result section (in the storage directory) as well as job files used during learning)_.
 Additionally, it contains the learned weight sets (as `.json` files) for the base controller and eight behavior-specific modules presented in the paper.